Matrix Decomposition and Applications: Bidiagonal Decomposition

 \section{Bidiagonal Decomposition}

-We firstly give the rigorous definition of the upper Bidiagonal matrix as follows: \begin{definition}[Upper Bidiagonal Matrix ] An upper bidiagonal matrix is a square matrix which is a banded matrix with non-zero entries along the \textbf{main diagonal} and the \textbf{upper subdiagonal} (i.e., the ones above the main diagonal).
-This means there are exactly two nonzero diagonals in the matrix.
+For a non-square symmetric matrix, reducing it to tridiagonal form is not straightforward.
+However, we can take an alternative approach by considering a decomposition that involves two distinct orthogonal matrices.
+To begin, we formally define upper bidiagonal matrices: \begin{definition}[Upper bidiagonal matrix] An \textit{upper bidiagonal matrix} or simply \textit{bidiagonal matrix} is a square matrix characterized by a banded structure, containing nonzero entries only along the \textit{main diagonal} and the \textit{superdiagonal} (i.e., the diagonal directly above the main diagonal).
+In this case, the matrix contains exactly two diagonals with nonzero entries.

-Furthermore, when the diagonal below the main diagonal has the non-zero entries, the matrix is lower bidiagonal.
+If the nonzero entries instead appear on the diagonal directly below the main diagonal (i.e., the \textit{subdiagonal}), the matrix is referred to as a \textit{lower bidiagonal matrix}.

-The definition of bidigonal matrices can also be extended to rectangular matrices, and the form can be implied from the context. \end{definition}
+This definition can be naturally extended to rectangular matrices, where the bidiagonal structure can be implied based on the context. \end{definition}

-Take a $7\times 5$ matrix as an example, the lower triangular below the main diagonal and the upper triangular above the upper subdiagonal are zero in the upper bidiagonal matrix:
+As an example, consider a $7\times 5$ upper bidiagonal matrix.
+In such a matrix, all entries below the main diagonal and above the superdiagonal are zero:

-Then we have the following bidiagonal decomposition: \begin{theoremHigh}[Bidiagonal Decomposition] Every $m\times n$ matrix $\bA$ can be factored as
+We now state the following result regarding bidiagonal decomposition: \begin{theoremHigh}[Bidiagonal decomposition ] Any $m\times n$ matrix $\bA$ can be decomposed as

-where $\bB$ is an upper bidiagonal matrix, and $\bU, \bV$ are orthogonal matrices. \end{theoremHigh} We will see the bidiagonalization resembles the form of a singular value decomposition where the only difference is the values of $\bB$ in bidiagonal form has nonzero entries on the upper subdiagonal such that it will be shown to play an important role in the calculation of the singular value decomposition.
+where $\bB$ is an upper bidiagonal matrix, and $\bU\in\real^{m\times m}$ and $\bV\in\real^{n\times n}$ are orthogonal matrices. \end{theoremHigh} The process of bidiagonalization shares structural similarities with the singular value decomposition (SVD).
+The key difference lies in the form of $\bB$, which, in the bidiagonal decomposition, contains nonzero entries specifically on the superdiagonal.
+This distinction plays an important role in the numerical computation of the singular value decomposition \citep{golub2013matrix, lu2021numerical}.